• The Tribal model of government is egalitarian.

 Further one’s contribution to society is based upon one’s resources.
 In other words, the poor and needy are required to contribute the least, while the wealthy and powerful contribute the most.
 As an example, the rich uncle contributes the most to the welfare of the overall family, and does not expect the poorest members to contribute as much.

 The question we must ask ourselves is straightforward: Which type of Political System do we want to live in?
 An Empire or a Tribe?

 As citizens of a Democracy, we regularly have the opportunity to cast votes.
 Each time we cast a vote, we may be voting Empire or Tribe.
 Be careful.
 In general, voting to expand our global influence is a vote for Empire, while voting to protect the citizens of our Democracy is a vote for Tribe.

-For a discussion of the application of these polar political systems to a significant aspect of the American Democracy, check out the article – Why Social Security is Not Running out of Money?
+For a discussion of the application of these polar political systems to a significant aspect of the American Democracy,

 Home Tax Reform Articles Comments